wombleton/gitlaw-nz/acts/C/Canterbury Earthquake Recovery Act 2011.md

 *   (1) A person commits an offence if the person fails to comply with [section 38(4)(a)][51] or with a notice given under [section 39(2)(c)][52].

-    (2) A person who commits an offence under this section is liable on summary conviction to a fine not exceeding $200,000\.
+    (2) A person who commits an offence under this section is liable on conviction to a fine not exceeding $200,000\.

     (3) It is a defence to a charge against a person in relation to a failure to comply with [section 38(4)(a)][51] or with a notice given under [section 39(2)(c)][52] if the defendant proves---